05.09.2018 by Anete Ezera

 If you have additional information you want to add to your map, but don’t want to make your original design too busy, experiment with an interactive map building tool.
 That way you can add hover over tooltips with facts and stats, links to web pages, multiple tabs featuring different datasets, and clickable chart legends.

-Purposeful Color Selectionmaps
+Purposeful Color Selection

 Color can grab people’s attention, set the mood, and influence perception.
 The color palette you choose for your map can change the way people respond to your data.
 Don’t pick colors that are too similar when you’re making comparisons.
 If you’re building a heat map or grouped area map, and the colors are too hard to distinguish, comparisons can’t be made easily.